You Earned a Ticket!

 • Do they have teaching materials that match the standards?
 (Check!)

-Accreditation is voluntary for schools in California, but about a third of them go through the process.
-High schools, in particular, seek accreditation in order to ensure that colleges accept their transcripts.
+Accreditation is voluntary for schools in California.
+High schools may seek accreditation in order to ensure that colleges accept their transcripts.
+Other than that, there is no external reason to do it.

 An accreditation report, like an inspection, mainly evaluates "inputs" rather than outcomes.
 Accreditation is optional.

-The adoption of state standards and universal testing, starting in about 1998 in California and accelerated by passage of the No Child Left Behind act in 2001, challenged this input-based model.
-Rather than holding school districts accountable for the “stuff” they provide to schools, wouldn’t it be better if schools could be accountable for “outcomes” instead, allowing for more flexible use of resources?
-The main expected outcome was learning, and that could be measured by rising test scores.
-Schools that fell short of the mark could be identified, and districts or states could take action in the form of interventions.
+The adoption of state grade level standards and universal testing, starting in about 1998 in California and accelerated by passage of the No Child Left Behind act in 2001, challenged this input-based model.
+Rather than holding school districts accountable for the “stuff” they provide to schools, wouldn’t it be better if schools could be accountable for “outcomes” instead?
+The main expected outcome was learning, which could be measured by test scores.
+Schools that fell short of the mark could be identified, and districts or states could intervene as needed to improve them.

-Holding someone "accountable" for results through the threat of a penalty can be useful if it can motivate a better outcome.
+Holding someone accountable for results through the threat of a penalty can be useful if it leads to a better outcome.
 But what if motivation isn't the issue?
-For a penalty-based approach to work, those penalized have to know what to do differently.
-Some prominent education experts, including Michael Fullan and Linda Darling-Hammond, argue that more can be accomplished by focusing on the positive work of building "capacity".
+For a threat-based approach to work, those penalized have to know what to do differently.
+Some prominent education experts, including Michael Fullan and Linda Darling-Hammond, argued that more could be accomplished by focusing on the positive work of building capacity.

 This capacity-building emphasis is not without risks.
-Under the new capacity-building approach, parents and community members bear a historically unusual level of responsibility for acting as whistle-blowers when things aren't going right.
-For now, at least, no part of the system is unambiguously charged with the job of ensuring that your school is adequate, or that it is investing resources in the students that need the most support.
+Without an external agency to play the "bad guy" role of inspector, parents and community members are stuck with the job.
 School districts have a lot of discretion about how to respond to problems, including low test scores.
 You, as an active participant in the school community, are responsible for understanding what is happening and speaking up when something isn’t working as it should.

 School districts have a lot of discretion about how to respond to problems, including low test scores.

 Clues about problems may lurk between the lines of public documents.
 The education system produces a steady diet of public reports, most of them rarely read.
-In addition to the district-level LCAP report, districts are required to develop a School Plan for Student Achievement for every school, often for review by the school's English Learning Advisory Committee.
+In addition to the district-level LCAP report, districts are required to develop a School Plan for Student Achievement (SPSA) for every school, often for review by the school's English Learning Advisory Committee.
 Districts are also to report results at each school, as well as specific information about expenditures, through an annual School Accountability Report Card (SARC).
 Schools are to make these reports public, but the law doesn't specify how they should do so.
-No mechanism exists to pull data out of a SARC report to evaluate its presence, completeness or accuracy.
-You may be able to find your school's current SARC document at SARCOnline.org.
+As of 2024 Ed100 knows of no mechanism to locate SARC reports, pull data out of them, and validate their accuracy.

 Quiz